Acting quickly at the first sign of financial distress is essential when attempting to turn around your struggling business.

-The earlier you act, the more options are available to you, whether the business is already insolvent or on the brink of a cashflow crisis.
+The earlier you act, the more options are available to you, whether the business is already insolvent or on the brink of a cash flow crisis.

 By taking a step back from the day-to-day activities, it is easier to see where the real issues lie and think about the positive changes you can make to resolve them.

-2. What changes can you make now?
+2. What Changes can you make to Your Company now?

 Thankfully, there are short-term finance solutions available to almost all small and medium sized businesses, such as invoice financing, merchant cash advances and alternative overdrafts, which could provide you with a route out of a sticky financial situation.

-3. Are all your assets essential?
+3. Are all your Business Assets Essential?

 Some businesses get into trouble by investing too much capital in non-essential assets, such as buying stock they do not need, or spending more than is necessary on equipment and machinery.
 Selling excess stock, even at less than cost price, could free up the finance you need to rebalance your cashflow and move the business in the right direction.

 Selling or refinancing assets might seem like a drastic step, but at this stage the reality is that without such positive action, your assets could well be liquidated anyway as part of a formal insolvency procedure.

 For most business owners, selling non-essential assets is a darn sight easier than ending working relationships with suppliers and employees, but in some cases this might be the only option you have.
 Some small and medium sized businesses are guilty or expanding too quickly, and taking on new members of staff before there is enough work to warrant a full time role.

 The longer you wait, the worse the situation can become, so acting quickly can help to nip the situation in the bud before more jobs are at risk.

-5. Streamline the business
+5. Streamline the Business

 A common fault of company directors’ is their failure to identify where the real strengths of the business lie.
 The temptation to diversify and take on more activities is strong, but this increases the costs of the business and often detracts from its core operation.